openstax/napkin-notes/phil/s010-demo-script.md

 # Notes for next sprint

-- dashboard does not re-fetch data (need to always .load and let API cache)
-- why does glossary show up in "iReading 3 # 3"?
 - what should happen when student clicks around a HW and answers a question? - should it go to the 1st unanswered question or the next question?
 - bug when going back (browser back) to the calendar from a Plan. does not repopulate the calendar
 - Student dashboard for "This week" HW that has all questions answered should: